University of Maryland, College Park: Lacrosse

-Men's soccer
+Soccer

 The men's soccer team has won four NCAA Division I College Cup national championships, most recently in 2018.
 Under the guidance of head coach Sasho Cirovski, the soccer team has reached nine Final Fours and won three College Cups since 1997.
 The soccer team has developed a large, devoted fan base among students and the local community.
 The attendance record at Ludwig Field was set in 2015 when 8,449 fans saw Maryland win over top-ranked UCLA in extra time.
 The annual total attendance increased dramatically from 12,710 in 1995 to 35,631 in 2008.

 Field hockey

-The Maryland women's field hockey team is among the most accomplished field hockey programs in the country, and have won a total of eight NCAA national championships and 13 conference championships (10 in the ACC and 5 in the Big Ten).
+The Maryland field hockey team has won a total of eight NCAA national championships and 13 conference championships (10 in the ACC and 5 in the Big Ten).

-Band During Sports
+Marching band

 The Mighty Sound of Maryland marching band attends all home football games and provides pre-game performances.
-During basketball season, the marching band becomes the University of Maryland Pep Band, which provides music in the stands at men's and women's home games and during tournament play.
+During basketball season, the marching band provides music in the stands.

-On July 1, 2012, the university cut seven varsity teams: men's cross country, men's indoor track, men's swimming and diving, men's tennis, women's acrobatics and tumbling, women's swimming and diving, and women's water polo.
-The men's outdoor track team had been scheduled to be cut, but the team raised $888,000 of a target amount of $940,000, sufficient to avoid elimination.